folkswhocode/awesome-diversity/README.md

 Will Evans and Sinduja Rangarajan.
 - [How "Good Intent" Undermines Diversity And Inclusion](https://thebias.com/2017/09/26/how-good-intent-undermines-diversity-and-inclusion/) - By Annalee.
 - [How Tech's Lack Of Diversity Leads To Racist Software](http://www.sfgate.com/business/amp/How-tech-s-lack-of-diversity-leads-to-racist-6398224.php) - By Wendy Lee.
+- [How to maintain a predominantly white workplace](https://qz.com/work/1334187/how-to-maintain-a-predominantly-white-workplace/) - By Leniece Flowers Brissett.
 - [I'm Not Your Guy, Dude: Why Language Really Does Matter](https://hub.wiley.com/community/exchanges/educate/blog/2017/03/05/i-m-not-your-guy-dude-why-language-really-does-matter) - By Diane Rubino.
 - [If You Can't Find A Spouse Who Supports Your Career, Stay Single](https://hbr.org/2017/10/if-you-cant-find-a-spouse-who-supports-your-career-stay-single) - By Avivah Wittenberg-Cox.
 - [If you think women in tech is just a pipeline problem, you haven’t been paying attention](https://medium.com/tech-diversity-files/if-you-think-women-in-tech-is-just-a-pipeline-problem-you-haven-t-been-paying-attention-cb7a2073b996) - By Rachel Thomas.